Guide: The Idea Submission Template

 Example: Shift supervisors who currently chase missing paperwork.
 Safety auditors who currently compile records manually.
 New operators who struggle to remember which items the paper checklist covers.

-How could this scale?
+How far could this scale?

 Resources needed (rough estimate)